Main Maritime Shipping Routes

 Secondary shipping lanes are mostly connectors between smaller

-- Primary passages.
-The most important
+- Primary passages are the most important

-passages since without them there would be limited cost
+since without them there would be limited cost

 effective maritime shipping alternatives which would seriously

-- Secondary passages.
-Passages that have
+- Secondary passages support maritime routes that have

 alternatives, but would still involve a notable detour.
+These